gaultier/blog/making_my_debug_build_run_100_times_faster.md

 OpenSSL picks at runtime the best code path based on what features the CPU supports.
 Interestingly on my system, even when compiled with `-march=native`, it does not decide to use the SHA extension, and instead goes for hand-optimized SIMD.
 That's mind-blowing that this SIMD code performs as well that dedicated silicon, including the cycles spent on the runtime check.
 So props to the developers!

 I can see really low-level tricks like `prefetcht0` to ask for the prefetcher to cache some data ahead of time to reduce latency.
+And they mention they had help from some folks at Intel.

 ## Additional improvements